 Bond Pricing: Other “Soft” Characteristics

 The empirical characteristics outlined above affect bond issues, especially in the primary market.
 There are other, however, bond characteristics that can affect bond pricing, especially in the secondary markets.
 These are:

 Bonds are rated based on the creditworthiness of the issuing firm.
-These ratings range from AAA to D. Bonds rated higher than A are typically known as investment grade bonds, whereas anything lower are colloquially known as junk bonds.
+These ratings range from AAA to D. Bonds rated higher than A are typically known as investment-grade bonds, whereas anything lower is colloquially known as junk bonds.

 Junk bonds will require a higher yield to maturity to compensate for their higher credit risk.
 Because of this, junk bonds trade at a lower price than investment-grade bonds.

 Bonds that are more widely traded will be more valuable than bonds that are sparsely traded.
 Intuitively, an investor will be wary of purchasing a bond that would be harder to sell afterward.
 This drives prices of illiquid bonds down.

 Time To Payment